fredzannarbor/halo2df/README.md

 The script will iterate over your personal health data, import each dataset into an appropriate dataframe, and carry out some analysis.

-Version 1.0 of this script only analyzes the Tone Utterance and turns it into a wordcloud.
+Version 1.0 of this script  analyzes only the Tone Utterance data and turns it into a wordcloud.
+Future versions will support other data sets and carry out other visualizations.

 ## Requirements